plivo/actions-call/README.md

-# Plivo Call GitHub Action
+# Plivo Call - GitHub Actions

 This action can be applied to your workflow and will enable you to make a call in any scenario you wish.